Error-and-Erasure Decoding for Block Codes with Feedback: An Outer Bound for Error Exponent Erasure Exponent Trade Off

-\end{theorem} Let us first consider the following lemma which bounds the achievable error probability-erasure probability pairs for block-codes with nonuniform a priori probability distribution, in terms of block codes with a uniform a priori probability distribution but fewer messages.
+Let us first consider the following lemma which bounds the achievable error probability erasure probability, pairs for block codes with nonuniform a priori probability distribution, in terms of block codes with a uniform a priori probability distribution but fewer messages. \begin{lemma} For any length $\blx$ block code with message set $\mesS$, a priori probability distribution $\apri(\cdot)$ on $\mesS$, erasure probability $\Per$, decoding list size $L$, and integer $K$